shrimpwhat/todos/README.md

 # Todo list

-Simple app built with React and Tailwind
+Simple app built with React and Tailwind.
+Have some [tests](src/App.test.tsx)